+Once you have a bug fix or new feature you would like to have included in the ArduPilot project you should submit a Pull Request.
 The main developers will see your changes in the Pulls list, review them and if all goes well they will be merged into master.

-Commits should be small, and do just one thing.
+Commits should be small and do just one thing.
 If a change touches multiple libraries then there should be a separate commit per library, and a separate commit per vehicle directory.
 This is true even if it means that intermediate commits break the build.

-Well-written, concise comments are good and are encouraged.
+Well-written, concise comments are encouraged.

 Commit messages should be of the form:

 APM_Control: reduce the number of parameter saves in autotune do not save a parameter unless it has changed by 0.1%